diwakarreddy02/IllumioTask/README.md

 1. Clone or Download the Repository

-  Use command - git clone <repository-url>

 2. Navigate to the Project Directory

-  cd /path/to/your/project/illumioTask

 3. Compile the program and run the Main file